 A charismatic, cigar-chomping motivator who became the fiery heart and winningest coach in Phoenix Suns history.

-Cotton Fitzsimmons coached basketball with the energy of a sideline tornado, his voice and his sharp suits becoming fixtures in the NBA for decades.
-While he led several teams, his soul became entwined with the Phoenix Suns, an organization he coached in three separate stints and helped shape into an exciting, consistent winner.
-Fitzsimmons was a master of maximizing talent and morale, known for his psychological touch with players.
-He took over a Suns team in 1988 that had won just 28 games and immediately propelled them to 55 wins and a trip to the Western Conference Finals, earning Coach of the Year honors.
-Though he never won a championship, his up-tempo style and infectious personality made the Suns a must-watch team and laid the groundwork for the era of Charles Barkley that followed.
+Cotton Fitzsimmons coached basketball with sideline energy, his voice and sharp suits becoming NBA fixtures.
+He led the Phoenix Suns in three separate stints, helping shape the organization into an exciting winner.
+In 1988, he took over a Suns team that had won 28 games and propelled them to 55 wins and a Western Conference Finals appearance, earning Coach of the Year honors.
+Though he never won a championship, his up-tempo style and infectious personality made the Suns a must-watch team and laid groundwork for the Charles Barkley era.
+He was born in 1931 and died in 2004.

 1928–1945